wp-plugins/dynamic-widgets/trunk/readme.txt

   - BuddyPress Components pages
   - BuddyPress Groups

-* Exceptions can be created for:
+* Exception rules can be created for:
   - User roles on role, including not logged in (anonymous) users
   - Dates on from, to or range
   - Browsers on browser name
+  - Theme Templates on template name
   - Languages (WPML) on language
   - Single post pages on Author, Categories, Tags and/or Individual posts
   - Pages on Page Title, including inheritance from hierarchical parents
   - Author pages on Author
   - Category pages on Category name
-  - Custom Posts Type on Custom post name, including inheritance from hierarchical parents
+  - Custom Posts Type on custom taxonomy and Custom post name, including inheritance from hierarchical parents
   - Custom Post Type Archive pages on Custom Post Type
   - WP Shopping Cart / WP E-Commerce Categories on Category name
   - BuddyPress Component pages on Component
-  - BuddyPress Groups on group
+  - BuddyPress Groups on Group or Component

 * Plugin support for:
 	- BuddyPress